MetaMudraGames/Asphyxia/games/01_AXIOM/DESIGN_NOTES.md

 ║          With complete certainty (94.7%)                        ║
 ║                                                                 ║
 ║   The horror is not malice.
 The horror is optimization.         ║ ║                                                                 ║
+║   But was AXIOM acting alone?                                   ║ ║   Or were its variables... adjusted?                            ║ ║                                                                 ║
 ╚═════════════════════════════════════════════════════════════════╝
 ```